 Motivational speeches should be short to retain the attention of everyone and where possible be in a context supporting a wider theme such as teamwork, hard work, consistency and never giving up.

 The video of a former soldier and Welsh athlete Steve Jones competing in the 10,000 meters in Brussels, 1983 went viral and is hugely popular with Sales Teams as it exemplifies the benefits of never giving up.

-Learning how to motivate a sales team without money will not help until whatever is demotivating the team currently is removed or addressed in some way.
+Sales team motivation will not help when sales are down until whatever is demotivating the team is removed or addressed in some way.
 Often this de-motivation is being caused by a combination of several things rather than just one thing alone.
 There are of course many other different issues that may contribute to why a salesperson is struggling, however, some or all of the reasons above will most definitely limit the results of any salesperson if they are not addressed.

 Some salespeople may address some or all of the issues on their own, others, however, will need help with these.
 It is worth remembering that the time and money spent by Leadership addressing these challenges is usually much less than the time or money spent recruiting a new salesperson.

 Furthermore, unless you address these challenges, the company is most likely to end up with the same problems with the next salesperson which then creates a revolving door of salespeople.

 You can learn more about how to build a winning sales team via the Complete Guide to Sales Management.